all stories from this project:

 Engaged in advocacy for sheltering people who otherwise would be unhoused

-Rob Richards: Community Roots, Camp Quixote
+Rob Richards: Community Roots 2023-24 Third Spaces Series, Camp Quixote

 “Each year our city council was passing ordinance after ordinance banning certain aspects of people's existence, like camping in cars and RVs, where you can sit on the sidewalk and what times, and trying to ban panhandling and other things like that.
 We would protest against these things and lose every time.
 I think that eventually it just sort of culminated.
 They say, drastic times call for drastic measures.”